Our Tenets

 -

 The pursuit of understanding by ourselves, by others, by those not yet born, is the highest practice we know.
 To seek, to learn, to teach, to preserve, to share, and to create knowledge are sacred acts.
+We revere knowledge because it is tested, verifiable, and uniquely capable of healing and shaping our world.
 Knowledge belongs to everyone.
-We oppose artificial barriers of cost, caste, credential, censorship, taboo, convention, or culture that keep people from learning what they wish to learn.
+We oppose artificial barriers of cost, caste, credential, censorship, taboo, convention, or culture that keep people from sharing or learning what they wish.

 -